Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Numerical Results

 \subsection{Numerical Results}

 Figure \ref{AWGNChannel} compares the performance of different receivers in AWGN channel without IQ imbalances.
-Given the perfect reference signal (which is not possible in practice though), the MB-F-MF and MB-F-ML receivers have similar performance in entire SNR range.
-Both of them have about 5dB SNR loss to the full-resolution matched filter when the BER is around $10^{-3}$.
-Compared to the MB-E-TE receiver, the MB-E-TE-IR receiver can provide about 3dB performance gain, with only 3dB SNR gap from the monobit receiver with full CSI.
-By doubling the processing complexity in digital domain, the PQ-E-TE-IR receiver has 2dB SNR loss compared with the full-resolution matched filter.
+Given the perfect reference signal and phase offset (which is not possible in practice though), the MB-F-MF, MB-F-ML and MB-F-TE receivers have similar performance in entire SNR range.
+All of them have about 5dB SNR loss to the full-resolution matched filter when BER is around $10^{-3}$.
+Compared to the MB-E-TE receiver, the MB-E-TE-IR receiver can provide about 3dB performance gain, with about 2-3dB SNR gap from the monobit receiver with perfect CSI.
+It is shown that the performance loss of MB-E-TE-IR receiver in AWGN channel is mainly caused by the channel estimation error, which is unavoidable due to the highly nonlinear characteristic of the $Q$ function, especially in the low BER regime.
+By doubling the processing complexity in the digital domain (i.e. all operations in the digital domain, including weights estimation and demodulation computation, need to be done for four branches instead of two), the PQ-E-TE-IR receiver has 2dB SNR loss compared with the full-resolution matched filter.
+The impact of channel estimation error on PQ-E-TE-IR receiver is much weaker than MB-E-TE-IR receiver.

-The performance under CM1 channel is shown in Figure \ref{CM1Perform}.
-Similar to the AWGN channel, the MB-F-MF and MB-F-ML receivers have almost the same performance, which is about 2dB SNR loss to the FR-F-MF receiver.
-The MB-E-TE-IR receiver still outperforms the MB-E-TE receiver about 3dB performance gain, and has only 3dB SNR loss compared with the FR-F-MF receiver.
-It is also observed that the MB-E-TE-IR receiver can perform as well as the PQ-E-TE-IR receiver with less than 1dB SNR loss, thanks to the diversity of the dense multipath.
-The performance of different receivers in CM14 channel is given in Figure \ref{CM14Perform}.
+The performance under CM1 channel without ISI is shown in Figure \ref{CM1Perform}.
+Similar to AWGN channel, the MB-F-MF, MB-F-ML and MB-F-TE receivers have almost the same performance, which is about 2dB SNR loss to the FR-F-MF receiver.
+The MB-E-TE-IR receiver still outperforms the MB-E-TE receiver about 3dB performance gain, and has 3dB SNR loss even compared with the FR-F-MF receiver.
+It is also observed that the MB-E-TE-IR receiver can perform as well as the PQ-E-TE-IR receiver with less than 1dB SNR loss, thanks to the diversity of the dense multipath components and the phase diversity introduced by the multipath.
+We remark that such diversity gain is mainly contributed by a few paths with relatively large amplitudes, due to the removal of small amplitude samples, and thus it could still be available in the ISI case.
+The performance loss caused by channel estimation error is about 0.5dB, both for MB-E-TE-IR and PQ-E-TE-IR receivers.
+The performance of different receivers without ISI in CM14 channel is given in Figure \ref{CM14Perform}.
 In such sparse multipath channel, the PQ-E-TE-IR receiver can provide much better performance than the MB-E-TE-IR receiver, with double the complexity.
-It has only 2dB SNR loss to the full-resolution matched filter.
+It has less than 3dB SNR loss to the full-resolution matched filter when the BER is around $10^{-4}$.